 Collecting this data in Google Analytics breaks Google’s Terms of Service.
 You can ensure personal data is not recorded in Analytics by adding appropriate variables to the ‘Exclude URL Query Parameters’ field in your Google Analytics’ view settings.

-If you use Foleon to generate leads using forms or social login, be sure to follow these best practices with regards to collecting personal data so that you adhere to the GDPR.
+If you use Foleon to generate leads using forms, be sure to follow these best practices with regards to collecting personal data so that you adhere to the Privacy Law.

 Our forms allow you to add checkboxes that are unchecked per default.
 Use this to get explicit consent from your visitors.
 This applies both to forms within publications and the access control form that allows you to gate publications for lead generation purposes.